mybucks-online/app/README.md

 And you can even transfer wallet itself by using a URL:
 https://app.mybucks.online/?wallet=VWnsSGRGVtb0FjY291bnQ1JgIxMTIzMjQCb3B0aW1pc20=_wNovT

+This might sound complicated, but it's actually quite simple: you're sending someone your cryptocurrency along with the wallet itself.
+Think of it like putting $5 or $10 cash in an envelope with a gift card - they receive both the money and the card.

 You can extract this link in the `Backup` menu.
 This feature allows you to transfer cryptocurrency `without asking recipient's address`.